Be a Placement Organization

 Interested in applying to be a placement organization with GHC?
 Global Health Corps establishes competitive yearlong roles with high impact health equity organizations in East and Southern Africa and the Northeastern United States.
 The fellows that fill these roles are selected out of thousands of applicants for their ability to bring new skills, perspectives and their technical expertise to our placement organizations.
 The GHC fellowship offers organizations an opportunity to infuse new talent from diverse backgrounds into their leadership pipelines.

 What can GHC fellows do for your organization?

 Fellows work in teams of two – one national fellow and one international fellow – addressing critical capacity health systems gaps that allow organizations to further the impact of their work.
 GHC fellows are a multidisciplinary group of young professionals who offer a wide range of technical skills, professional experience, educational backgrounds, and diverse perspectives.
 Their contributions are enhanced by their participation in the GHC community, which serves as a place of learning, support, and discernment.

 GHC advertises the fellowship opportunities and candidates apply to specific fellowship positions, for which they have relevant skills and experience.
 GHC reviews applications, interviews a select group, and recommends finalists to placement organizations, who then are encouraged to use their own interviewing protocols to make the final selection.

-The 13-month fellowship begins in late June 2018 with the two-week Training Institute at Yale University in New Haven, Connecticut, USA.
-Fellows begin working at their placement organization afterwards in mid-July and the fellowship wraps up in July 2019.
+The 13-month fellowship begins in late June 2019 with the two-week Training Institute at Yale University in New Haven, Connecticut, USA.
+Fellows begin serving at their placement organization afterwards in mid-July and the fellowship wraps up in July 2020.

 How does the partnership work?